 Kaiseki restaurants can serve equally enjoyable low-calorie or salt-reduced diets, by using umami of dashi.
 One example is preparing simmered dishes with more umami-rich dashi.
 This can be achieved by increasing the quantities of dashi ingredients.
-Courtesy of: Takashi Tamura (Tokyo, Tsukiji Tamura) Chefs and researchers give their views on umami Michael Anthony Chef, Gramercy Tavern Umami is a way to make dishes compelling vet keep them restrained.
-Discovering umami gives us a chance to create dishes that are irresistible even with just a few ingredients, because it brings the natural deliciousness of those ingredients to the fore.
+Courtesy of: Takashi Tamura (Tokyo, Tsukiji Tamura) Chefs and researchers give their views on umami Michael Anthony Chef, Gramercy Tavern (USA) Umami is a way to make dishes compelling yet keep them restrained.